olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![AzDevOps](./media/15-az-devops.png)

 1. Before actually doing code changes, let us run a build by manually scheduling one.
 Click on `Queue`.

     ![AzDevOps](./media/16-az-devops.png)

 1. Keep all the defaults and confirm.
     ![AzDevOps](./media/17-az-devops.png)

 1. You can follow the progress by selecting the scheduled build.
 After a short while the logs from the agent are streamed to your browser session:

     ![AzDevOps](./media/18-az-devops.png)

+1. When the build finishes, you should see a summary page, in which you can click  `Artifacts` at the top right to see the actual artifacts our build produced - in this case the artifact is called "drop" and contains the deployment package for our website.

 1. The configured automation does not stop here!
-Actually, there is some continuous delivery magic configured here.
-It will trigger the *Release* pipeline for every successful build that happens in the *Build* pipeline.
-In the *Release* pipeline, it will deploy the latest build into the *Dev*, *QA* and *Production* environment.
+Actually, there is some continuous delivery magic configured that will trigger a *Release* pipeline for every successful build that happens in the *Build* pipeline.
+The *Release* pipeline will pick up the artifacts from the latest build and deploy it into the *Dev*, *QA* and *Production* environments.
+Actually, it will not only deploy our app - it even creates all the needed resources like a database and an app service from scratch (as explained in the previous CI/CD and IaC labs (click [here](./../../index.md) for an overview).

+    In the menu on the left, select `Releases` (below `Pipelines`).

     ![AzDevOps](./media/19-az-devops.png)

-1. Click on the scheduled release and observe the pipeline update.
+1. Click on the scheduled release (e.g. named "Release-1") and observe the pipeline update.
 You should see a deployment activity being executed.

     ![AzDevOps](./media/20-az-devops.png)

-1. Once everything ran successful you should see the following picture.
+1. Once everything ran successful you should see something like in the following picture.

+    > **Note**: You do not need to wait for all stages to finish.
+You can go ahead with the next steps once `Dev` has successfully deployed.
+On the other hand, in case you are interested in details, you might as well open one of the environments and look at the logs streaming in.

     ![AzDevOps](./media/21-az-devops.png)

 1. Now head over to the Azure Portal.
-You will see the Azure resources in your resource group.
+You will see the Azure resources in your resource group that were just created by the `Dev` stage of your pipeline.

     ![AzDevOps](./media/22-az-devops.png)

 1. Select the `Dev` slot of the deployed web app.

     ![AzDevOps](./media/23-az-devops.png)

 1. In the details, look for the assigned URL and navigate to it.
 Please note the little `-dev` suffix attached to the hostname.
 This is the differentiation between the *Slots* that you have configured previously.

     ![AzDevOps](./media/24-az-devops.png)

 1. You should now see our great *Parts Unlimited* Web Shop experience.

     ![AzDevOps](./media/25-az-devops.png)

 ## Exercise 2: Unit Tests